UWCCDL/ACTR-ME/README.md

       * If the key does not exist, it will be added.
     * Connections between a symbolic input and a numeric output extract the numeric value from a slot and use it as the value of the output.
-      * This connection requires a specific of which slot will be looked at.
+      * This connection requires a specification of which slot will be looked at.
       * The slot must exist.
       * The slot's value will be coerced to `float`.